 Regent Independent College has an advisory board which usually meets twice a year and provides advice and guidance to the proprietors and College management.
 The advisory board is composed of both figures that are external to the school, and members of the school’s internal team.

-The 2016/2017 advisory board includes the following external individuals
+Our advisory board includes the following external individuals:

 Dame Dana Ross-Wawrzynski DBE

 Bright Futures Educational Trust (BFET), CEO & Executive Principal, Altrincham Grammar School for Girls (AGGS)